 She was 11 when her father died.
-Since her brother was too young to rule, here grandmother had to act as regent.
+Since her brother was too young to rule, her grandmother had to act as regent.

 Queen Adelaide was well educated and at a young age, she already knew the rigors of royal and diplomatic life.

-In 1817, Princess Charlotte, only daughter of King George IV (then Prince Regent) died in child birth and there would be no chances of him fathering a child again.
-He was estranged from his wife, Caroline, although he had fathered illegitimate children.
+In 1817, Princess Charlotte, only daughter of King George IV (then Prince Regent) died while giving birth to a stillborn child and there would be no chance of the King to father a child again.
+He was estranged from his wife, Caroline, although he had illegitimate children.
 However, they were barred from inheriting the throne.
-The rest of his brothers did not have legitimate offspring, while his sisters were either unmarried or childless.
+His brothers did not have any legitimate offspring and his sisters were either unmarried or childless.
 The Royal House of Hanover was on the verge of extinction.
 In view of an impending succession crisis, Parliament urged the Prince Regent’s unmarried brothers to look for suitable wives.

 Read: Events that led to Queen Victoria's birth and reign.